 Is There A Difference Between Maori And Samoan?

 All Polynesians don’t speak the same language now, but they did in the past.
-Even though they are people from different cultures, they have so much in common.
+Even though they are people from different cultures, they have much in common.

 Te Reo Māori, the language of New Zealand’s earliest migrant group, is one of the country’s official languages.